Bible connection

 In the latter decades of his life he became increasingly interested in Asian religions, particularly Buddhism.
 His leadership helped spark Christian-Buddhist dialogue that continues to this day.
 Merton is an example of a devoted Christian who had dialogue with others respectfully and as a learner.
 He was particularly interested in Eastern ways of thinking and understanding of self.
 His conversations about these issues were largely with other monks, Christian and Buddhist, as well as his superiors.

 His abbey still receives revenues from his work.
-His work telling the stories of the Desert Fathers and Mothers has been inspirational and influential to many in my circle.
+His work telling the stories of the Desert Fathers and Mothers has been inspirational and influential to many in our circles.
 His writings have been translated into over 30 languages.

 Merton died on this day in 1968 of an accidental electrocution while attending an interfaith conference of contemplative monks in Thailand at age 53.